top of page

 The Violet Hold-or the Lavender Scare

 This cocktail is doubly appropriate during Pride month, when we remember the "Lavender Scare".
 During the 1950's the US government persecuted and discriminated against its gay and lesbian employees, claiming they were security risks.
 In addition to mass firings, it encouraged rampant homophobia, referring to it as the "homosexual menace".
-This behaviour legitimized and normalized the persecution of LGBTQ people in the workplace, which is stil being dismantled today.
-The Lavender Scare, which accompanied the "Red Scare" was yet another creation brought to you by the evil duo of Senator Joseph McCarthy and his rotten troll doll Roy Cohn.
+This behaviour legitimized and normalized the persecution of LGBTQ people in the workplace, which is still being dismantled today.
+The Lavender Scare, which accompanied the "Red Scare" was yet another creation brought to you by the notorious Senator Joseph McCarthy and his evil troll doll Roy Cohn.

 You can find the post on LGBTQ history at the bauhaus, which inspired this cocktail here